Post updated November 2020.

 The sleeve volume is made to be overly small initially, because over time the sleeve will expand.
 Studies show that the stomach will approximately double in volume over time, so a 3-4 ounce sleeve will eventually become approximately 6-8 ounces in volume.

-A couple important points to make about the sleeve that will be important to the discussion below about the sleeve’s compelling advantages: 1) the stomach pouch is large (3-4 ounces) compared to the gastric bypass pouch (1 ounce) and LAP-BAND® pouch (1/2 ounce), and 2) stomach emptying occurs through the normal muscular sphincter at the bottom of the stomach rather than through the very small fixed diameter openings at the bottom of the gastric bypass and LAP-BAND® stomach pouches.
+A couple important points to make about the sleeve that will be important to the discussion below: 1) the stomach pouch is large (3-4 ounces) compared to the gastric bypass pouch (1-2 ounce) and LAP-BAND® pouch (1/2 ounce), and 2) stomach emptying occurs through the normal muscular sphincter at the bottom of the stomach rather than through the very small fixed diameter openings at the bottom of the gastric bypass and LAP-BAND® stomach pouches.

 Excellent Weight Loss

-Average weight loss after sleeve gastrectomy is typically reported to be 60-80% of excess weight.
+Average weight loss after sleeve gastrectomy is typically reported to be about 60-70% of excess weight.
 This is similar to the average weight loss after gastric bypass, and significantly better than the average weight loss after the LAP-BAND®.
 Disclaimer – individual patient results vary.

 To visualize what 70% of excess weight loss looks like, see photos below:

 This patient lost 90 pounds after sleeve gastrectomy, which was 73% of her excess weight.
-This outcome is the typical weight loss outcome after sleeve gastrectomy.
+This outcome is a typical weight loss outcome after sleeve gastrectomy.
 Disclaimer – individual patient results vary.

 The sleeve gastrectomy causes weight loss by doing two things.